TIERS/drone-racing/README.md

 ## Get Started

+This instructions are for Ubuntu 18.04 with ROS Melodic already installed.

 Install dependencies

 ```
+sudo apt install ros-melodic-geographic-msgs ros-melodic-hector-gazebo-plugins
 ```

 and download Gazebo models database (we actually only use a few of them, this will download the full database with approx. 400MB of basic models):